 A webinar detailing the changes is also available on the British Thoracic Society's website here.

-The curriculum for each specialty defines the process of training and the competencies needed for the award of a certificate of completion of training (CCT).
-The curriculum includes the assessment system for measuring trainees’ progress comprising workplace based assessment and knowledge based assessment.
+The curriculum for each specialty defines the process of training and the capabilities needed for the award of a certificate of completion of training (CCT).
+The curriculum includes the assessment system for measuring trainees’ progress, comprising workplace based assessment and knowledge based assessment.
 Information on the Specialty Certificate Examination (SCE) in Respiratory Medicine can be found on the MRCP(UK) website.

 The previous curriculum for Respiratory Medicine appears below.
 Earlier versions of the curriculum are no longer available online but copies can be requested from firstname.lastname@example.org.

 The ARCP decision aid for each specialty defines the targets that have to be achieved for a satisfactory ARCP outcome at the end of each training year.
-ARCP decision aids were revised to reflect the changes to the assessment and review process from August 2014 and replace all previous versions.
+This is the ARCP decision aid for the new 2022 curriculum:

 The decison aid below should be used for trainees remaining on the previous curriculum.